 Everit Macy purchased 200 acres adjacent to the already-established Girl Scouts' Camp Andree and donated $50,000 for construction for the original buildings, designed by James Yardley Rippin, a friend of Lou Henry Hoover, wife of President Herbert Hoover, and Mrs. Macy's successor.
 Rippin, the first presidential retreat, Rapidan, for the Hoovers, and shared Mrs. Hoover's interest in the benefits of the outdoors.
 The centerpiece of the camp, Great Hall, is a magnificent rustic-style shingled-clad structure that is nearly entirely intact and worthy of historic landmark status.

 Macy was the site of the first United States International World Camp in 1926, the last Girl Scout gathering attended by Juliette Gordon Low, propelling forward her advocacy of internationalism for Girl Scouting only one year before her death.
 During this Camp, participants designated February 22nd as World Thinking Day.

-In 1982, under the leadership of CEO, Francis Hesselbein, GSUSA added a conference center, including corporate meeting rooms, a 190+ seat auditorium, and 52 guestrooms.
+In 1982, under the leadership of CEO, Frances Hesselbein, GSUSA added a conference center, including corporate meeting rooms, a 190+ seat auditorium, and 52 guestrooms.
 The "University in the Woods", as Macy was called in its early days, continues to serve as the site of many Girl Scout workshops and conferences, as well as numerous non-Girl Scout meetings, and is managed by Benchmark, A Global Hospitality Company.